-The EU General Data Protection Regulation (GDPR) applies to any organisations that process personal data about citizens in the EU.
+The EU General Data Protection Regulation (GDPR) applies to any organisation that processes personal data about citizens in the EU.
 The GDPR is intended to strengthen and unify data protection for all individuals within the EU.
 The Holiday Tracker is committed to GDPR compliance and this document details the steps we have taken to ensure we meet the standards set out by the GDPR.

 Our policies and processes have been reviewed and updated where necessary to ensure we are fully GDPR complaint.